Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 As a result there was a bit more driving to do and we had to leave the Canadian couple – Karen and Keith behind.
 Keith had been knocked down by some weird stomach bug and Karen, a much nicer wife than I, stayed behind to make sure he was alright.

-I’ll write more about the hike up Mweelrea but suffice is to say that it was my favourite day in Ireland.
+The hike up Mweelrea was my favourite day in Ireland.
 It was harder than anything else we’d done or would do, especially the descent where I fell five times and I think Svend did an almost perfect pirouette to land flat on his butt.

 Views were stunning; there was exposure but not too much and we were able to do it as a one way hike.